apple patient

 Earlier this week, a report gave a detailed look at Apple's ongoing work to develop non-invasive blood glucose monitoring technology for the Apple Watch.
 This work is taking place in Apple's secretive Exploratory Design Group.
 A new report from Bloomberg sheds more light on the internal workings of the XDG team.

-In the latest edition of his newsletter “Power On” explained Mark Gurman of Bloomberg said that XDG "functions like a startup at Apple."
+In the latest edition of his newsletter “Power On” explained Bloomberg's Mark Gurman says XDG "operates like a startup at Apple."
 The team consists of "a few hundred people," mostly "engineers and academics."
-The team works in a building called Tantau 9, located just outside the ring in Apple Park.
-Organizationally, XDG is part of Apple's Hardware Technologies Group, which is led by Johny Srouji.
-Day-to-day operations are run by a handful of engineers and scientists.
-Previously, it was led by longtime "engineering fellow" Bill Athas, who died unexpectedly in late 2022.
+The team operates in a building called Tantau 9, located just outside the ring at Apple Park.
+Organizationally, XDG belongs to Apple's Hardware Technologies Group, led by Johny Srouji.
+Day-to-day operations are managed by a handful of engineers and scientists.
+Previously, it was led by longtime "Engineering Fellow" Bill Athas, who passed away unexpectedly in late 2022.
 Not surprisingly, XDG is incredibly secretive and insular:

 Although the team operates like a startup, it is divided like any other department at Apple: people working on a project within XDG are not allowed to talk about their work with other XDG members assigned to other projects.